 The WSU Media team recently became the first outside group allowed to shoot onsite in Blue Origin’s 20 year history.
 HYPER alumni had a few important things to say.
-Check out the first highlight video and the following individual alumni feature videos for Ron Bliesner, Jordan Raymond, and Chelsea Crabb.
+Check out the first highlight video and the following three individual alumni feature videos for Jordan Raymond, Ron Bliesner, and Chelsea Crabb.
 You’ll find out why they chose to study the coolest fuel in the universe (hydrogen) at HYPER and why you should too!

 I had the wonderful opportunity to present to the WA Senate Transportation sub committee on hydrogen technologies today.
 The link below includes a ~20 minute video that is a nice primer to what we do and why:

 It’s been a special week for three HYPER lab grads.